Codeglee/codeglee.github.io/_posts/2022-03-24-an-automation-approach-pt3.markdown

 }
 ```
 ### What happens if I run this?
-Well, it depends if you've got randomise execution order for your tests.
+Well, it depends if you've got randomise execution order or parallel running configured for your tests.
 If they're run randomly and the **last** test is run **first** then all the other tests fail.
-Or if you run your tests in parallel this could easily happen too.

 Why is this?
 I mentioned this in a previous post, we're suffering from _test pollution_.